This may be the most important gardening article you will read.

 So how important is the soil that you use?
 VERY, very important!

-This is our very first question when we are asked how come a customer's flowers didn't do well (even though they bought our fertilizer.)
+The very first question we have for a customer who has growing troubles is "What kind of soil are you using?"
 They reply usually with "Oh, I use national brand X that I bought at big box store X, it was only $4.99 for a big bag."
 Your flowers will never perform if you use cheap, nutrient deficient soil.
-In fact we have seen countless times where our greenhouse customers bought our flowers and then potted them up in a cheap brand X soil and guess what?
+In fact we have seen countless times where our greenhouse customers bought our flowers and then potted them up in a popular name brand X soil and guess what?
 Weeks and months later that plant hasn't even rooted into the soil.
 Why?
 There weren't any nutrients for the roots to go and find.
 You can literally pluck a plant right out of the soil because the root system never grew, and the plant never did anything.
 We've seen it hundreds of times.

 A good soil actually makes it easier to care for your plants.
 Remember, the larger container and more soil that you use, the larger your plants can get.
 And if you have a lot of soil volume it will also be easier to water.
 The soil will hold adequate moisture throughout the day.
 Small hanging baskets and containers are always more work to care for.
 Trust me, go biggy size even if it costs more.

 What to look for in a good soil: